Conniekoh/conniekoh/README.md

 ### Hi there 👋

-A graduate student | strong passion in Data Analytics.
+A graduate student at Columbia University studying Applied Analytics | Deeply passionate about utilizing data analytical skills to drive business changess | Curious in finding new trends

 <!--